Enoch-H-Kang/adBO/README.md

 # GEPA Implementation Suite

-Complete implementation of GEPA (Generalized Editing for Program Adaptation) for four benchmarks: HotpotQA, PUPA, IFBench, and HoVER.
+Complete implementation of GEPA (Generalized Editing for Program Adaptation) for four benchmarks: HotpotQA, PUPA, and HoVER.

 ## Projects